MusicInfuser: Making Video Diffusion Listen and Dance: MusicInfuser

 We use caption templates for constrained setting datasets that provide consistent and structured textual descriptions.
 These templates contain placeholders for key attributes such as dance style, setting, and movement quality, which are populated based on the specific characteristics of each video.
 For in-the-wild videos, which lack standardized descriptions, we use VideoChat2~\cite{li2023videochat} for generating captions.
 VideoChat2 analyzes the visual content and generates detailed captions that capture the contextual information present in these diverse video samples.

-Furthermore, we randomly replace a small portion of detailed captions with basic, simple captions.
-This way, the adapter network learns how to respond to the music without relying on the text.
-This effectively reduces the model's dependence on textual cues and encourages it to develop stronger associations between musical features while still maintaining prompt adherence.
-See the supplementary material for the exact prompt templates we use for the diversification and replacement.
+In addition, we randomly replace a small portion of detailed captions with basic, simple captions.
+This allows the adapter network to learn how to respond to music without relying on the text, effectively reducing the model's dependence on textual cues and encouraging it to develop stronger associations between musical features while still maintaining prompt adherence.
+This trade-off between style capture and music interpretation of the prompt is reflected in Table~\ref{tab:prompt-alignment}.
+The exact prompt templates used for diversification and replacement are provided in the supplementary material.